icecube/OMSim/doxygen_documentation/0_common.md

 ## Making PMTs and OMs sensitive

-For photon detection in both simple and complex geometries, the photons must be absorbed within the photocathode volume.
-The PMTs' photocathodes are made sensitive through the OMSimSensitiveDetector class, following Geant4's G4VSensitiveDetector pattern.
+For photon detection in both simple and complex geometries, the photons must be absorbed within the photocathode.
+The photocathodes are made sensitive through the OMSimSensitiveDetector class, following Geant4's G4VSensitiveDetector pattern.
 This configuration is achieved by invoking `OMSimOpticalModule::configureSensitiveVolume` (or `OMSimPMTConstruction::configureSensitiveVolume` when simulating a single PMT).

 It is essential to invoke this method in the detector construction, as it needs the instance of `OMSimDetectorConstruction` to call `G4VUserDetectorConstruction::SetSensitiveDetector` for successful operation in Geant4 (refer to `OMSimDetectorConstruction::registerSensitiveDetector`).

-> **Important**: Each optical module should have its own instance of OMSimSensitiveDetector.
-Creating a new instance for each module ensures that hits are correctly associated with their respective modules and prevents cross-talk between detectors.
+> **Important**: Creating a new instance for each module to ensure that hits are correctly associated with their respective modules and prevents cross-talk between detectors.

 Here's an example of how to properly create and configure sensitive detectors for multiple optical modules: